-The Internal Revenue Code requires that all low-income units in a property receiving tax credits remain rent-restricted and income-restricted for the 15-year Compliance Period and for 15 years after the close of the Compliance Period.
-Properties that propose rehabilitation must present a scope of work that will position the property to meet the entire extent of its statutory obligations.
+The Internal Revenue Code requires that all low-income units in a project receiving Credits remain rent-restricted and income-restricted for the 15-year Compliance Period and for 15 years after the close of the Compliance Period for tax credit projects.
+Projects that propose rehabilitation must present a scope of work that will position the property to meet the entire extent of its statutory obligations.
 The Fannie Mae Expected Useful Life Tables should be used as guide to determine the components and systems that need to be replaced in order to meet the duration of all tax credit program obligations.